GR-SALMAN/Quick-JavaScript-Array-Functions-Practice-problem-solves/README.md

 3. Is there at least one character taller than 200?
 4. Is there at least one character that has mass less than 50?

->If you find any problem with these solutions, please feel free to create an issue.
+>If you find any problem with these solutions, please feel free to submit an issue.